magento/devdocs/guides/v2.1/cloud/project/project-conf-files_magento-app.md

 -  [xhprof](http://php.net/manual/en/book.xhprof.php){:target="\_blank"}
 -  [xmlrpc](http://php.net/manual/en/book.xmlrpc.php){:target="\_blank"}

+{:.bs-callout .bs-callout-warning}
-{% include note.html type="info" content="Important: PHP compiled with debug is not supported and the Probe may conflict with XDebug or XHProf.
+PHP compiled with debug is not supported and the Probe may conflict with XDebug or XHProf.
 Disable those extensions when enabling the Probe.
-The Probe conflicts with some PHP extensions like Pinba or IonCube." %}
+The Probe conflicts with some PHP extensions like Pinba or IonCube.

 ### Customize `php.ini` settings
 You can also create and push a `php.ini` file that is appended to the configuration maintained by {{site.data.var.ee}}.

 In your repository, the `php.ini` file should be added to the root of the application (the repository root).

+{:.bs-callout .bs-callout-info}
-{% include note.html type="info" content="Configuring PHP settings improperly can cause issues.
-We recommend only advanced administrators set these options." %}
+Configuring PHP settings improperly can cause issues.
+We recommend only advanced administrators set these options.

 For example, if you need to increase the PHP memory limit: